TEN-framework/portal/README.md

 Open http://localhost:3000 with your browser to see the result.

+## Structure

+The content is organized into the following folders:

+- `content/docs`: The documentation for TEN.

+### Documentation

+The `content/docs` folder contains the documentation for TEN.

+- `ten_agent`: The documentation for TEN Agent.
+- `ten_framework`: The documentation for TEN Framework.

 ## Learn More

 To learn more about Next.js and Fumadocs, take a look at the following